scottbateman/pei-energy-feedback-thingy/README.md

 Who is this guide for and how should I follow it?
 --------------------
 The goal of this guide is to allow anyone who has at least some comfort with computer technology to be able to build this device, or a device very similar to this one.
 It is assumed that you have at least some basic knowledge about how to download and unzip files, copying files, and are confident enought to type in and execute some simple commands at the command line.
+The only other thing you will needs is the ability to follow some directions, some free time (altogether this might take about 6 hours to get up and running), and some money to pay for supplies.

 The guide has been designed to be read and followed sequentially, although skipping sections is possible.
 People who have at least some experience with programming, Linux operating systems, or computer electronics may feel more comfortable to customize their feedback appliance, but such experience should not be necessary.

+The parts in grey boxes you see are commands that you will enter at the console prompt of your Raspberry Pi.
+These should be entered exactly as you see.

 If you get stuck, please contact me (@scottbateman) and I can *hopefully* provide some guidance.